typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/method-signature-style.md

 }
 ```

+A good practice is to use the TypeScript's `strict` option (which implies `strictFunctionTypes`) which enables correct typechecking for function properties only (method signatures get old behavior).

+TypeScript FAQ:

-A method and a function property of the same type behave differently.
+> A method and a function property of the same type behave differently.
-Methods are always bivariant in their argument, while function properties are contravariant in their argument under `strictFunctionTypes`.
-See the reasoning behind that [here](https://github.com/microsoft/TypeScript/pull/18654).
+> Methods are always bivariant in their argument, while function properties are contravariant in their argument under `strictFunctionTypes`.

+See the reasoning behind that in the [TypeScript PR for the compiler option](https://github.com/microsoft/TypeScript/pull/18654).

 ## Options

 This rule accepts one string option:

 - `"property"`: Enforce using property signature for functions.
-Use this to enforce maximum correctness.
+Use this to enforce maximum correctness together with TypeScript's strict mode.
 - `"method"`: Enforce using method signature for functions.
+Use this if you aren't using TypeScript's strict mode and prefer this style.

 The default is `"property"`.